14 Day Bali Itinerary

 Once settled in, venture down to one of the beaches with views to die for.
 You’ll most likely end up climbing down stairs or cliffs to reach the sandy beaches but you won’t be disappointed.
 Spend the evening at the popular temple, Pura Luhur Uluwatu.
 I ran out of time to check this out but it’s supposed to be gorgeous for sunset.
 Stay and watch the traditional Kecak Fire Dance from the locals if you didn’t catch a dance in Ubud.

-DAY 12: ULUWATU » Treat yourself to a fantastic breakfast at Suka Espresso, a cute local restaurant with a large menu to fulfill any kind of appetite.
-After beakfast, head over to Uluwatu Cliff House for the afternoon where you’ll find stunning views and some great appetizers or cocktails.
+DAY 12: ULUWATU » Treat yourself to a fantastic breakfast at Suka Espresso then head over to Uluwatu Cliff House for the afternoon where you’ll find stunning views and some great appetizers or cocktails.

-DAY 13: ULUWATU » Start the day off with breakfast at Outside Corner Organic Cafe.
-There’s an outdoor skate bowl out back you can watch skaters over a cup of coffee.
-Catch an aerial yoga class at the beautiful retreat & spa, Yoga Bali Searcher, or grab another local massage.
+DAY 13: ULUWATU » Start the day off with breakfast then catch an aerial yoga class at the beautiful retreat and spa Yoga Bali Searcher, or grab another local massage.

-For a last day you won’t regret, venture over to Omnia Day Club for a unique, luxury experience with infinity pools overlooking the ocean.
-Stay for an incredible sunset to wrap up the trip.
-From my friends following my trip, Omnia was the place I received the most questions about, it’s stunning!
+For a last day you won’t regret, venture over to Omnia Day Club for a unique luxury experience with infinity pools overlooking the ocean.
+Stay for an incredible sunset over the ocean to wrap up the trip.
+From my friends following my trip, Omnia was the place I received the most questions and comments about.
+The location and architectural designs are stunning!

 DAY 14: TRAVEL DAY » The drive back to the airport from Uluwatu is only about 35 minutes (~80,000 rupiahs) but remember to get to the airport early for international flights!
 Spend your drive reflecting on your trip and giving thanks to the magical island of Bali.
-Make sure to have a safe trip home, be ready for any jetlag that may settle in, and try not to start planning your next trip there the second you get home 😉
+Make sure to have a safe trip home, be ready for any jetlag that may settle in, and beware that you’ll want to start planning your next trip there the second you get home. 😉